Road Movies

 The below films are currently in production, and also constitute part of my ongoing research exploring the car as a provocative documentary situation.

-A year ago, I heard that in the north eastern reaches of Japan, taxi drivers were picking up passengers that turned-out to be non-existent - ghosts or imaginings, perhaps due to the grief felt almost a decade on from the tsunami.
+Many years ago, I heard that in the north eastern reaches of Japan, taxi drivers were picking up passengers that turned-out to be non-existent - ghosts or imaginings, perhaps due to the grief felt almost a decade on from the tsunami.
 Regardless of the reason, no one wants to talk openly about it.
-A Japanese Ghost Story is an inquiry into memory, myth, life and death using fixed cameras in the taxi cabs of the small port town
+Ghost Town is an inquiry into memory, myth, life and death using fixed cameras in the taxi cabs of the small port town

 of Kamaishi.
-Three drivers, Toru, Goto and Chikako, weave their way
+Four drivers: Konno, Iwasaki, Goto and Koike, weave their way

 through the streets picking up occasional passengers and conversing with an